-So by now, you have heard about the yachting industry.
+By now, you have heard about the yachting industry.
 Whether you read my blog on How to get a job on a Superyacht!, watched below deck or have a friend in the industry.
-The next question you are probably asking yourself, is yachting right for me?
-Yachting is an amazing experience, but it is not right for everyone.
+The next question you are probably asking yourself is whether yachting is right for me?
+Yachting is an amazing experience, but it is not for everyone.
 So what is it like to work on a superyacht?

-I am going to review the realities of what it is like living and working on a superyacht.
-That way you are able to decide if the bad outway the good.
-Whether you are looking to work on a superyacht or you are just interested in what the day to day life is like working on a yacht may be like.
-I’m going to talk about the good, the bad and the ugly sides of yachting.
+I am going to review the realities of what it is like living and working on a superyacht, that way you are able to decide if the bad outweighs the good.
+Whether you are looking to work on a superyacht or are simply curious as to what day to day life looks like while living on a yacht.
+I’ll cover the good, the bad and the ugly sides of yachting.

-First, let’s dive into the awesome benefits of working in the yachting industry before we talk about the not so awesome.
+First, let’s dive into the awesome benefits of working in the yachting industry before we talk about the not so awesome side.

 Why You Should Become A Yachtie

 Yachting is an amazing industry.
 You are working for the top 1%, you will see and experience things you never thought imaginable in your wildest dreams.
-See money spent in ways you never could imagine.
 This is your glance into another world, one where you don’t belong.

-It is like living in an episode of the rich and famous that you get to be a part of it.
-During my yachting career, I was able to eat at the world’s number one restaurant, attend Monaco Grid Prix not once, but twice.
-Also, I was able to see a live private performance from Wil Clift at the Cannes film festival, cruise around the statue of liberty on the 4th of July watching the fireworks.
+It is like living in an episode of the rich and famous and you get to be a part of it.
+During my yachting career I was able to eat at the world’s number one restaurant, attend Monaco Grid Prix not once, but twice.
+I was also able to see a live private performance from Wil Clift at the Cannes film festival and cruise around the statue of liberty on the 4th of July watching the fireworks.
 I also spent a summer in the Hamptons and winter in Saint Barths.
 Not a bad lifestyle.

 You can live your best life ever while stacking your paychecks into your bank account.
-Surely, you won’t be as rich as the owners you are working for.
-But when you go home you will have more money in your bank account than most of your friends, and stories that no one will believe are real.
+Surely you won’t be as rich as the owners you are working for, but when you go home you will have more money in your bank account than most of your friends, and incredible stories to tell.
 But not everything is peaches and cream.

 Downsides Of Working On Yachts

 Now that we discussed the amazing things you will see and do during your career working on yachts, let’s discuss some of the bad things.
-Because not everything can be perfect, you have to learn to take the good with the bad.
+Not everything is perfect and sometimes you have to learn to take the good with the bad.

 There is absolutely no stability in your job.
-You can be working on a yacht and at any given moment asked to be off the boat within hours.
-The boat could have sold, the owner decided they don’t want to use it anymore, or any other reason their heart desires.
+You can be working on a yacht and at any given moment be asked to vacate the boat within hours.
+The boat may have been sold, the owner decided they don’t want to use it anymore, or any other reason their heart desires.

 You have to be ok with rolling with the punches and going with the flow.
 The industry is ever-changing and you have to be ready to move in a moment’s time.

 For this reason, you can kiss any plans goodbye.
-I’ve had vacations planned and had to cancel them 24 hours before I was meant to leave because the owner all of a sudden wants to use the boat.
-I’ve been underway or in mid-ocean with a boat planning to dock somewhere.
-But all of a sudden the owner changes their mind and wants to go somewhere else.
+I’ve had vacations planned and had to cancel them 24 hours before I was meant to leave because the owner suddenly wants to use the boat.
+I’ve been underway or in mid-ocean with a boat planning to dock somewhere, but the owner changes their mind and wants to go somewhere else.

-Your cabin, or the small space you think is your own is also not your own space.
-You will have cabin inspections, and you must learn to keep your cabin spotless.
-It is not your space, everything on the boat belongs to the boat owner, you are just able to use it.
+Your cabin, or the small space you think is your own, is not your own space.
+You will have cabin inspections, and are expected to keep your cabin spotless.
+Everything on the boat belongs to the boat owner, you are just able to use it.

-Also, you will have to get used to constant drills including fire drills in the middle of the night.
+You will also have to get used to constant drills including fire drills in the middle of the night.